Alma Road, Windsor, SL4 3HH

 In 2007 the Church received a very generous donation covering the cost of upgrading our existing audio system to include projection facilities both in the Church and in the hall downstairs.
 For major events the system is capable of projecting any activity in the Church, in the hall downstairs, or vice versa.

-In the current decade, Windsor Church continues to be highly active.
+Since the turn of the century, Windsor Church has continued to be highly active.
 Many of the activities described above continue, and are detailed on the Church's own website.
 The Church seeks to provide a family friendly environment in which all are enabled to worship God.
 As well as services in the sanctuary, there is a crèche room connected to the worship area, so parents looking after young children can still share in worship.

 Following the renovation of the Small Chapel at the corner of the Church building, it is open every day for anyone who wishes to come in and pray or leave a prayer request or simply sit quietly for a while.
 Early morning communion services are also held there.